 All males in the United States between 18 and 26 years of age are required to register for the draft.
 Asylees and asylum seekers are not exempt.
 Failure to register may have implications for your client when he applies to become a U.S. citizen.
 Information about the Selective Service can be found at www.sss.gov.
-As a practical matter, since openly LGBT individuals cannot serve in the military, there is little chance that your client will be drafted.

 32.7 International Travel

 Asylees can travel outside the United States with refugee travel documents.
 1 It is essential that the asylee not return to her home country until she has become a U.S. citizen and can travel with a U.S. passport.
 If the asylee does return to her home country, DHS could refuse to allow her to reenter the United States on the grounds that she implicitly no longer fears persecution.